sinsasanderink/boombikes_MLR/README.md

 ### EDA (Exploratory Data Analysis)
 #### Univariate Analysis
-* Analyze individual features to understand their distributions using histograms, box plots, and summary statistics.
 #### Bivariate Analysis
-* Examine the relationship between two variables (e.g., scatter plots, correlation heatmaps) to assess trends and relationships.
 #### Multivariate Analysis
-* Explore relationships between more than two variables using pair plots and correlation matrices to detect interactions.

 ### Data Preparation
 * Create dummy variables for categorical data.